akeda2/up/README.md

 # up
-Interactive update program for ssh:ing from mobile devices.
+Interactive update program for use when ssh:ing from mobile devices.

+Clone to ~/dev/up (this is stupid, but will change (maybe)).